kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/OperatingModes.md

 #### B. Thing-based Configuration

-- openHAB Things are annotated or configured to be exposed to HomeKit.
+- openHAB Things are annotated or configured to be exposed to Homekit.
 - Example:
   ```ini
   Thing lightbulb livingroom [ homekit_expose="true" ]